Wine detail

 What food pairs best with this wine?

 The 2011's light body and aromatic perfume call for lighter preparations.
 Roast chicken, coq au vin, mushroom dishes, delicate game birds, and soft cheeses all work beautifully.
 Avoid robust red meats that will overpower the wine.
+The 2011 is particularly suited to a relaxed meal where the wine is the focus.

 Is the 2011 Dujac Malconsorts still worth drinking in 2026?